 It is the knowledge of specific topics, methods, and information required to perform certain tasks.
 Knowledge-based skills are acquired through education, training, and work experience.

-A noun can express these skills—for example- personnel administration, contract management, accounting, etc.
+A noun can express these skills- personnel administration, contract management, accounting, etc.

 What is a Hard Skill?